 Ways to manage mild cases of tendonitis at home include:

 - Stop whatever activity triggered the pain.

-- Regularly apply ice packs as symptoms dictate (in the first few days) to the affected area to help reduce swelling and pain.
+- Regularly apply ice packs to the affected area, as needed, in the first few days to help reduce swelling and pain.

 Diagnosis of tendonitis